 The lower threshold value can be further refined.
 As a rule of thumb, adjust the lower threhold (left slider) such that the mandible head appears without false holes.
-You can drag the slider, or click on it for finer control.
+You can drag the slider, or click it for finer control.

 As there is no need to discriminate between different high intensity objects, the upper threshold value (right slider) should be left at the maximum (3095).

 Next, we need to tell the computer what anatomical structure the mask contains.
 To do so, go to Define (submenu Object), select bone, and press Apply.
 On the 3D image and cross-sections, the object now appears in bone color.
 This indicates that we no longer see a temporary mask, but a properly defined anatomical object.

 We have now completed segmentation of the first anatomical structure.
 To save your work, press Save at the bottom left of the menu.